minin43/TTT-Custom-Roles/CONVARS.md

 ttt_hivemind_block_environmental               0       // Whether to block environmental damage to the hive mind ttt_hivemind_can_see_jesters                   1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the hive mind ttt_hivemind_update_scoreboard                 1       // Whether the hive mind shows dead players as missing in action

 // ----------------------------------------

+// GROUPED ROLE SETTINGS
+// Twins (Evil Twin, Good Twin) ttt_twins_invulnerability_timer                20      // How long (in seconds) the twins should be made invulnerable for if only one type of twin is alive.
+(Set to 0 to disable.)

+// ----------------------------------------

 // WEAPON SHOP SETTINGS